Russia's ruble is the strongest currency in the world this year

 "Although we are seeing these announcements that Western companies are leaving Russia, quite often they simply have to hand over their stakes to their local partners.
 It doesn't actually mean they are being paid a fair price for their stakes, so they are not moving large amounts of cash from the country," she said.

-All these factors are creating strong demand for rubles, boosting their value.
+All these factors are creating demand for rubles, boosting the currency's value.

-"While this is not a free market-determined exchange rate, ruble stability is at the same time 'real,' in the sense that it's driven by Russia's all-time high current account inflows," Elina Ribakova, deputy chief economist at the Institute of International Finance, said via email.
+"While this is not a free market-determined exchange rate, ruble stability is at the same time 'real,' in the sense that it's driven by Russia's all-time high current account inflows," Elina Ribakova, deputy chief economist at the Institute of International Finance (IIF), said via email.

 The ruble's rally has been so strong that it's creating some challenges for Russia's central bank, which this week took steps to bring its currency closer to historic levels.

-And while the ruble's bounceback and the strength of Russia's oil exports have temporarily cushioned the economy from sanctions, that's unlikely to last.
-European nations have vowed to cut their imports of Russian gas by two-thirds this year, for example — a potentially crippling blowing given Russia's dependence on energy exports.
+But while the ruble's bounceback and the strength of Russia's oil exports have temporarily cushioned the economy from sanctions, that's unlikely to last.
+European nations have vowed to cut their imports of Russian gas by two-thirds this year, for example — a potentially crippling blow given Russia's dependence on energy exports.

-One sign the Russian economy remains under severe pressure: Inflation in Russia is more than double the rate in the U.S. That's creating pressure for Russians to move their money out of the country, said Frankel of the Harvard Kennedy School.
+One sign the Russian economy remains under severe pressure is that inflation in Russia is more than double the rate in the U.S. That's creating pressure for Russians to move their money out of the country, said Frankel of the Harvard Kennedy School.

 for more features.